Online Engineering Programs Home

 • Expected Time to Completion: Two years

-8Brandeis University
+Brandeis University

 Brandeis University offers a fully online master of software engineering program with a real-world curriculum regularly refreshed through rigorous reviews by industry leaders.
-Students learn to design, develop, validate and maintain software systems.
+Students learn to design, develop, validate, and maintain software systems.
 They will learn to build software solutions using different languages, best practices, and technologies.

 The major admission requirements include a four-year bachelor's degree from a regionally accredited U.S. institution or equivalent, official transcripts from every college or university attended, a statement of goals, a current resume, one letter of recommendation, and TOEFL or IELTS scores for international students.
 GRE or GMAT scores are not required for admission.